-The overarching goal of the LIS DMMP is to develop a comprehensive plan for dredged material management in Long Island Sound that ensures federal dredging needs are met, and that will lead, over time, to the reduction or elimination of open-water disposal in the Sound.
+The overarching goal of the LIS DMMP is to develop a comprehensive plan for dredged material management in Long Island Sound that ensures USACE dredging needs are met, and identify alternatives that can be used by others that will lead, over time, to the reduction or elimination of open-water disposal in the Sound.
 The DMMP will try to meet this goal by using a broad-based, public process that protects the environment based on best scientific data and analysis, while meeting society's need for safe and economically viable navigation for water based commerce, transportation, national security, and other public purposes.
 Recognizing that there are numerous institutional, regulatory, social, and financial barriers to utilizing dredged material beneficially, one purpose of the DMMP is to document these barriers and recommend plans to overcome them.

-For the Long Island Sound DMMP, it should be noted that the site designation restrictions apply to all federal projects, and non-federal projects generating more than 25,000 cubic yards of dredged material in the region.
-The LIS DMMP will identify potential environmentally acceptable, practicable management alternatives that can be utilized by various dredging proponents in their analysis of options to manage their dredging projects.
-The DMMP will provide its users with an array of suitable/feasible options that they could use in their alternatives analyses that will meet or exceed their needs.
+For the Long Island Sound DMMP, it should be noted that the site designation restrictions apply to all federal projects, and non-federal projects in the region generating more than 25,000 cubic yards of dredged material.
+The LIS DMMP will identify environmentally acceptable, practicable management alternatives for disposal of dredged material from the Corps Federal navigation projects in the region.
+The LIS DMMP will also identify environmentally acceptable, practicable management alternatives that can be considered by other dredging proponents in their analysis of options to manage their dredging projects.